 CH1087.
 Tibetan keys make great pendants.
 This one is bronze, nicely patinated, and has a loop at the top that can hold a fat cord or strand of beads.
 It is 5 inches tall. $68.US

 CH1088.
 These pinched deep turquoise antique Chinese beads are gorgeous.
 I have always been drawn to this shape, made by pressing into the glass while it is still extremely hot.
-There are 24 inches of beads averaging 3/8 inch in diameter. $285.US. (on hold)
+There are 24 inches of beads averaging 3/8 inch in diameter. $285.US. (sold)

 CH1089.
 Here is a heavy and dramatic strand of turquoise and red antique Peking glass beads.
 The strand itself is 29 inches long with the smallest beads 3/8 inch in diameter and the largest red bead is 5/8 inch in diameter.
 The red is a deeper true deep red than in the photo.
-Some of the red beads have fractured glass on them (not breaks) - they continue to be attractive though as it is simply a result of much wear over many years.
+Some of the red beads have fractured glass on them (not breaks) - here is a close-up photo of the beads - they continue to be attractive though as it is simply a result of much wear over many years.
 This strand comes out of an old collection.
 The surprise in this strand is the marble bead in the center at the front. $450.US.

 CH1090.
 Here is an attractive 23 inch long strand of antique Peking glass beads.
 There is a nice variety of beads here. $300.US.